ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

         This will overwrite all existing model output and logs for the same suite.

 ##### RELOAD a suite {: .no-toc }
-In some cases the suite needs to be updated without necessarily having to stop it (e.g., after fixing a typo in a file).
+In some cases, the suite needs to be updated without necessarily having to stop it (e.g., after fixing a typo in a file).
 Updating an active suite is called a _reload_, where the suite is _re-installed_ and _Cylc_ is updated with the changes.
 This is similar to a _SOFT_ restart, except new changes are installed, so you may need to manually trigger failed tasks from the _Cylc_ GUI.

 To reload a suite, run the following command from within the [suite directory](#suitedir):
 ```